F5Bot alternative · Updated August 2026

 F5Bot emails you a keyword.
 EaseClaw hands you a buyer.

-F5Bot is the free tool a lot of founders start with, and for good reason.
-It emails you a link every time your keyword shows up on Reddit, Hacker News or Lobsters, and it costs nothing.
-EaseClaw is the paid step up: eleven sources, a buying-intent score so only real buyers surface, and a drafted reply for each.
-Here is the honest comparison, including when you should just keep F5Bot.
+F5Bot is the free tool a lot of founders start with, and it emails you a link every time your keyword shows up on Reddit, Hacker News or Lobsters.
+One thing changed since founders last recommended it to each other: its free tier now caps at 5 keywords, down from the 200 it used to allow, with a paid ladder above that.
+EaseClaw is the paid step up: twelve sources, a buying-intent score so only real buyers surface, and a drafted reply for each.
+Here is the honest comparison, including when you should just keep F5Bot's free tier.

 What lands in your inbox